carlos-a-g-h/aimgin-scripts/README.md

 ### Installation instructions

-Step 1: [Download this repo](https://github.com/carlos-a-g-h/aimgin-the-appimage-installer/archive/refs/heads/main.zip) and unzip it
+Step 1: [Download the repo](https://github.com/carlos-a-g-h/aimgin-the-appimage-installer/archive/refs/heads/main.zip) or git clone it and unzip it

 Step 2: Run "Setup.Install.desktop"

 Step 3: Run "aimgin.desktop" or "AIMGIN, The AppImage Installer" from your DE's app launcher

-### Easy mode

-If you really want to install decompressed AppImages on your normal system, you can use the UI script ( aimgin.ui_yad.sh ).
-This UI is a frontend for the scripts, it can even download any app file from the internet by giving it an HTTP link instead of a path on your system

 ### Hard mode